 If your dispute requires prompt assistance, we offer an ombudsman program.
 This informal mediation process is conducted by a trained volunteer REALTOR® appointed to resolve disputes.
 Ombudsmen are trained to use constructive communication and to advocate for consensus.
 To request an ombudsman and learn more about the program, click HERE.

 RASM will offer Mediation Services to the complainant and if agreed, we will then contact the respondent to ascertain their willingness to mediate the issue.
 If mediation is not desirable, the complaint is reviewed at the next regularly scheduled Grievance Committee meeting.
 If deemed arbitrable, mediation will once again be offered to both parties.
 NOTE: Both parties must agree to mediate.
-If mediation is not desirable, the Respondent will then be sent a copy of the Arbitration complaint and will have 15 days to respond.
-To request mediation, click HERE.
+To request mediation, contact firstname.lastname@example.org

 An Ethics Complaint may be filed against a RASM member if you believe s/he has violated the NAR Code of Ethics.
 Take time to review the background, process and what to expect once you have filed a complaint by reviewing these FAQs.
 Click HERE to submit an Ethics Complaint.